EtienneEs/Easy-scripts/autocopy/README.md

   - Browse to your script (make sure that autocopy_settings.json is in the folder as well)
   - recomended: put in your directory path to your .exe file in the "Start in (optional)" field.

-Done - Make sure that it works by manually run it with right click on the schedule and __Run__.
+__Done__ - Make sure that it works by manually run it with right click on the schedule and __Run__.

-....
-How to schedule Tasks on Windows will be written soon ...
+I hope you had fun with this little Tutorial.
+If you have Question don't hesitate to ask ;) Enjoy!

 [1]: ../autocopy/autocopy.py
 [2]: ../autocopy/autocopy_settings.json